yotamharpaz/sentimentor/README.md

 -   the string `type` of the result (positive/negative)
 -   both of the above should be green if positive, red if negative, and grey if neutral.

 While the result from the API is still being loaded, the results area will contain a "loading" indicator.
+Feel free to use a cool spinner animation.

 If the API returns an error, the results area will show a message that there was an error.

 ## Bonuses

--   Use a cool spinner animation as a loading indicator.
 -   Below the results area, display the appropriate [HTTP Cat](https://http.cat/) based on the status of the response.

 ## Submission